Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 560 should perform a lot faster than the Radeon HD 4650 512MB in general. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 560 should be much faster than the Radeon HD 4650 512MB overall. (explain)

-Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 560 is the winner, and very much so. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GTX 560 is a better choice, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison